QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    |QWT_install_select|

    Several times, Windows security may ask for confirmation of driver installation.
-Driver installation has to be allowed; otherwise the installation of Qubes Windows Tools will abort.
+Driver installation has to be allowed; otherwise, the installation of Qubes Windows Tools will abort.

    |QWT_install_driver|